 \section{Personalization via Information-Geometric Projection}

-The main contribution of this work lies in the interpretation of the personalization problem as a projection problem.
-Given a divergence function, the objective is to project the global posterior $p_g$ onto the projection set of the $k^{th}$ client, defined as the sphere centered in the local posterior $p_k$ and of radius $r_k$.
-Conceptually, the projection can be understood as identifying the distribution within the “local neighborhood of the client’s posterior that best aligns with the global model.
-In this setting, the radius $r_k$ encodes the degree of personalization required by the client, where smaller values of $r_k$ imply a stricter alignment to the local posterior rather than to the global model, as shown in Figure \ref{fig:projection}.
-In the following, we define a local sphere $\mathcal{S}_k$ under a divergence function $D$.
+The main contribution of this work lies in interpreting the personalization problem as an \emph{information-geometric projection problem}.
+Given a divergence function $D$, the objective is to project the global posterior $p_g$ onto the projection set of the $k^{th}$ client, defined as a sphere centered at the local posterior $p_k$ with radius $r_k$.
+The projection is performed after FL training has been completed.
+Conceptually, this projection can be viewed as identifying the distribution within the ``local neighborhood'' of the client’s posterior that best aligns with the global model.
+The radius $r_k$ quantifies the degree of personalization required by client $k$, where smaller values of $r_k$ correspond to stronger adherence to the local posterior, while larger values allow greater influence from the global model, as shown in Figure \ref{fig:projection}.
+In the following, we formally define the local sphere $\mathcal{S}_k$ induced by the divergence function $D$.